 A pedigree chart is a description of a patient’s family history.
 For genetic diagnosis purposes, pedigree information is important for evaluation of the incidence of a disease and any associated mutations in a patient’s family.

 CeGaT now provides a program to draw pedigree charts – free of charge.
 Our Pedigree Chart Designer (PCD) allows you to design, store, load, and print pedigree charts.
-You are free to use the stored pedigree charts in any way you like, for example in medical history files, in presentations or in an order for genetic testing.
-If you need to change or extend a pedigree chart that you have previously created and stored, you can re-load it into the PCD and amend it.
+You are free to use the stored pedigree charts in any way you like, for example in medical history files, in presentations, or in an order for genetic testing.
+If you need to change or extend a pedigree chart that you have previously created and stored, you can reload it into the PCD and amend it.
 The PCD uses a common notation format.
 The PCD should be intuitively usable, but a user manual is also available.

-1. Introduction to genetic pedigree charts
+1. Introduction to Genetic Pedigree Charts

 A pedigree chart is a graphical visualization of a number of people and their genetic relationships.
-As opposed to social pedigrees, which may include marriages, divorces, children from unmarried relationships, adopted children as well as people who have no children, the focus of genetic pedigrees is on the relevant biological connections between people.
+As opposed to social pedigrees, which may include marriages, divorces, children from unmarried relationships, and adopted children, as well as people who have no children, the focus of genetic pedigrees is on the relevant biological connections between people.

 As such, there is only one type of relevant connection between people, namely the connection between a person and their biological parents.